lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns.md

 Design patterns are ways of constructing object-oriented systems that are maintainable, reusable, and flexible (can cope with change).

+A pattern is not a specific piece of code, but a general concept for solving a particular problem.

+Instead of code reuse, with patterns you get experience reuse.

+You can follow a pattern details and implement a solution that suits the realities of your own program.

+The code of the same pattern applied to two different programs may be different.

 Patterns aren't invented, they are discovered.

-Patterns are not frameworks or libraries.
-Patterns don't give you code, they give you general solutions to design problems.
-Instead of code reuse, with patterns you get experience reuse.

-## Benefits

-By knowing patterns, you can skip the hard work of figuring out solutions and jump straight to designs that always work.

-Patterns provide a shared language that can maximize the value of your communication with other developers.

-## Why do i need Design Patterns?
+## Why Should I Learn Patterns?

-Knowing the OO basics (abstraction, inheritance, and polymorphism) does not make good OO designs.

-Good OO designs are reusable, extensible, and maintainable.
+*Knowing the OO basics (abstraction, inheritance, and polymorphism) does not make good OO designs.
+Good OO designs are reusable, extensible, and maintainable.*

 Patterns show you how to build systems with good OO design qualities.

+By knowing patterns, you can skip the hard work of figuring out solutions to common problems in software design and jump straight to designs that always work.

+Design patterns define a common language that you and your teammates can use to communicate more efficiently.

+## Classification of patterns

+Patterns can be categorized by their intent, or purpose.

+Three main groups of patterns:
+- **Creational pattern**s provide object creation mechanisms that increase flexibility and reuse of existing code.
+- **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.
+- **Behavioral patterns** take care of effective communication and the assignment of responsibilities between objects.

 ## Tips